react-native-oh-library/usage-docs/en/react-native-background-timer.md

 Then build and run the code.

-## Constraints
+## 3. Constraints

-### Compatibility
+### 3.1 Compatibility

 To use this repository, you need to use the correct React-Native and RNOH versions.
 In addition, you need to use DevEco Studio and the ROM on your phone.

-Check the release version information in the release address of the third-party library: [@react-native-oh-tpl/react-native-background-timer Releases](https://github.com/react-native-oh-library/react-native-background-timer/releases)
+Check the release version information in the release address of the third-party library: [@react-native-ohos/react-native-background-timer Releases](https://gitee.com/openharmony-sig/rntpc_react-native-background-timer/releases)

 This document is verified based on the following versions:

-RNOH: 0.72.20; SDK: HarmonyOS NEXT Developer Beta1 B.0.18; IDE: DevEco Studio 5.0.3.200; ROM: 3.0.0.19;
+RNOH: 0.72.38; SDK: HarmonyOS-5.0.0(API12); ROM: 5.0.0.107;

-## API
+## 4. APIs

 > [!TIP] The **Platform** column indicates the platform where the properties are supported in the original third-party library.